Ohio adopts the requirement that a skier assumes the risk of a collision with another skier.

 Defendant Defenses: Assumption of the Risk

-Holding: Reversed and sent back to determine if the defendant acted intentional or recklessly when he collided with the plaintiff.
+Holding: Reversed and sent back to determine if the defendant acted intentionally or recklessly when he collided with the plaintiff.

 What do you think?
 Leave a comment.